Mild head injury and concussion

 After a concussion/mild head injury, it is important that, if possible, you are accompanied by a responsible adult.

-While unlikely, there is a small risk of developing complications, so if you experience any of the following symptoms in the next few days you should go to your nearest Emergency Department as soon as possible:
+While unlikely, there is a small risk of developing complications, so if you experience any of the following concussion signs and symptoms in the next few days you should go to your nearest Emergency Department as soon as possible:

 - Loss of consciousness